equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 Like 7 months after my purchase had to take my Lenovo i7 to Lenovo repair center (there is one in my home town).
 There was a motherboard failture.
-The  reclamation  process was quite quick, within 2  weeks I had my laptop repaired and repaired.
+The  reclamation  process was quite quick, within 2  weeks I had my laptop repaired and ready for pick-up.
 I didn't pay anything as the Laptop was under warranty.

 > Note that I went to  Lenovo store/repair center, not store where I bought
 > the laptop.
 Reason is that some big re-sellers like to postpone the